prolearner/hypertorch/README.md

 ## Install

-COMING SOON (having some troubles at the moment :/ )
+COMING SOON (for the time being you can just copy paste the folder `hg` into your project)

 ## Implmented methods